 Everyone in Greater Geelong brings unique value, and no group or identity exists in isolation from another.
-Welcoming and hearing the voices of all individuals will help us to support our diverse and inclusive, clever and creative community.
+Welcoming and hearing the voices of all individuals will help us to create our diverse and inclusive, clever and creative community.

-Cr Trent Sullivan Deputy Mayor, City of Greater Geelong
+Cr Stephanie Asher Mayor City of Greater Geelong

-OUR VISION FOR EQUITY
+OUR VISION FOR EQUITY ACROSS THE CITY